shilpasyal55/Aman-care-docs/source/index.html.md

 ```

-Update category status to active and inactive
+Update category status to active and inactive.
+Only admin can update the category status otherwise you will get the not authorized error

 ### HTTP Request